 Finally, add the butter to the saucepan and cook over medium heat until the mixture comes to a boil.
 Remove from the heat and stir in the vanilla.

-Arrange your cherries on top and then carefully pour the cherry syrup on top.
-Chill one more time (I know, I know, but it's worth it)!
+Arrange the cherries on top and then carefully pour the cherry syrup on top.
+Chill one more time for at least an hour before serving.

 Absolutely!
 If you don't have cherries, you could always use blueberries or raspberries or whatever fruit you like.
 That's what's great about fruit recipes, they are usually pretty versatile.